United Nations (band): Debut cover art

-Before its release, stores refused to sell the band's debut self-titled album because of trademark issues.
+Before its release, stores refused to sell the band's debut self-titled album because of trademark issues with the album cover, which is the photo of The Beatles used for the cover of their album Abbey Road with airbrushed "flames" on the band members.
 As a result, only 1,000 copies were made with the controversial cover, and later copies were made with an alternative cover.
 The one thousand original copies were sold exclusively through the band and Eyeball Records.

 Band name

 The international organization, United Nations, after which the band is named, discovered that a musical group had formed under the name of United Nations, and ordered Facebook to remove their official page.
 After deleting their page, Facebook informed the band about the removal and also stated, "The use of the name 'United Nations' by the Band and the use of its Logo which resembles the UN emblem has not been authorized and violates international and United States laws..."
 The band's record label comically responded to the situation stating, "The United Nations, an international organization of some kind, has been taking issue with the band that shares its name.
 Who had the name first remains open to debate, but the problem exists nonetheless."
 Their label also hinted at the possibility of no longer being able to release their debut album.
 In December 2008, a little over a month after the band's Facebook was deleted, their MySpace page was also deleted.